mix test.json (ex_unit_json v0.2.5)

 2. --first-failure - Returns only the first failed test

-3. --failures-only - Returns all failed tests
+3. --failures-only / --all - Filter to failures or show all tests

 Iteration Workflow